justingamble/nfl_rushing/README.md

     mix phx.server
 ```

-11. Point your web browser at http://localhost:4000/
+11. In your web browser, navigate to http://localhost:4000/

 You should see: